-At Velas Resorts we have the honor to host not only our dear guests, but also an important number of bees that make a stop from their long journeys, and provide them with a comfortable space to rest and enjoy the weather, the vegetation and of course the food our flowers offer.
+At Velas Resorts we have the honor to host not only our dear guests, but also an important number of bees that make a stop from their long journeys and provide a comfortable space to rest and enjoy the weather, the vegetation, and of course the food our flowers offer.
 Both Riviera Nayarit and Riviera Maya are characterized by their friendly climates so that various species of animals and insects can have favorable life cycles.
 Do you mind if we go deeper on this topic?

-It is particularly in Riviera Nayarit, a very active area in honey production, that we receive a large number of bees who choose Grand Velas to build their hives and combs and take a break.
-That is why we have created the Guardians of Wildlife program that seeks to protect the hives and swarms to ensure the preservation of this species.
+It is particularly in Riviera Nayarit, a very active area in honey production, that it receives a large number of bees who choose Grand Velas to build their hives and combs and take a break.
+That is why it has been created the Wildlife Guardians program that seeks to protect the hives and swarms to ensure the preservation of this species.